-Embark upon an amazing 2 week adventure in Southern Africa.
-From Swakopmund take in the highlights of Namibia and Botswana before reaching the spectacular Victoria Falls in Zimbabwe.
-Witnessing incredible landscapes, wonderful wildlife and much more along the way.
+Embark upon an amazing two week adventure in Southern Africa.
+From Swakopmund take in the highlights of Namibia and Botswana, en route to Zimbabwe's spectacular Victoria Falls.
+Travel through incredible landscapes, visit a Himba village and encounter wonderful wildlife on safari in Etosha and Chobe National Parks.
+Explore the waterways of the Okavango Delta, cruise the Zambezi River and much more along the way.

 Swakopmund - Omaruru.
 As we leave the dramatic Atlantic coastline behind, we move inland across the desert plains to Spitzkoppe, an iconic group of curved granite mountains with vivid colours.
 After a pleasant walk amongst these boulders we view the ancient Bushmen paintings and engravings.
 Our last stop of the day and where we overnight is the town of Omaruru - an old mission station and settlement of great historic significance which has evolved into an artistic hub for local crafts and small industries.